ajense28/Tutorial-Phonopy-Si-VASP/README.md

 The KPOINT mesh may be relatively small, in the provided example a Gamma mesh of 6 6 6 is used.
 Copy each POSCAR-_{number}_ into a _{number}_ directory along with INCAR, KPOINTS, and POTCAR files.
 The [prepare_vasp.sh](./Forces/prep-phonopy.sh), [batch_submit_vasp.sh](./Forces/submit.sh) bash scripts can help in automating this process.
 In order to run .sh files, the permissions may need to be changed using the chmod command.
 `chmod +x ./<filename.sh>`
-Once the calculation has completed, create FORCE_SETS using phonopy.
-Alter the numbers in the curly braces to reflect the lowest and highest number disp- _{number}_ directories.
+Once the calculation has completed, create FORCE_SETS using phonopy, with <dirs> being the names of the force calculation directories, ie 0*/ or {001..012}/ or disp-*/.
 `phonopy -f <dirs>/vasprun.xml`
 ## Post-process
 The following commands are used to generate plottable data as well as phonopy-generated plots.
 The -s tag will save each plot as a pdf.
 Configuration files are useful for this process.
 [Mesh.conf](./Forces/mesh.conf) is used to generate the Phonon Density of States (DOS) and Thermal Properties data.